ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 Okay, now to populate the map with coins.
 There are a few ways to do this.
 We're going to manually populate the map, but writing a script to place them would add variance between rounds.
 When you're done with the tutorial, you could write a script to use random or procedural generation to place them automatically!

-Make a folder called `Coins` and add the `Manticoin` object as a child. and copy Manticoins to scatter them over the map (the shortcut of Ctr+W to duplicate may be helpful for this)
+Make a folder called `CoinFolder` and add the `Manticoin` object as a child. and copy Manticoins to scatter them over the map (the shortcut of Ctr+W to duplicate may be helpful for this)

 !!! note
     Folders and groups are very similar, but have one huge distinction: folders treat their children as independent objects, whereas a group will treat them as part of a larger whole.
 Trying to select a single object in a group will select the entire group, making _all_ items in the group be modified by any changes you make.